chuanhao01/python-package-template/.editor/README.md

 The configs that are actively being used and living in the project itself should be added to the project wide `.gitignore`.
 It is then up to the other developers whether they would want to use these configs as well.

-Notes about what the config should be found here or as comments in the respective files.
+Notes about the config should be found here or as comments in the respective files.

 ## VSCode